klauspost/compress/README.md

 Since this type of compression has much less variance, the compression speed is mostly unaffected by the input data, and is usually more than *180MB/s* for a single core.

 The downside is that the compression ratio is usually considerably worse than even the fastest conventional compression.
-The compression raio can never be better than 8:1 (12.5%).
+The compression ratio can never be better than 8:1 (12.5%).

 The linear time compression can be used as a "better than nothing" mode, where you cannot risk the encoder to slow down on some content.
 For comparison, the size of the "Twain" text is *233460 bytes* (+29% vs. level 1) and encode speed is 144MB/s (4.5x level 1).
 So in this case you trade a 30% size increase for a 4 times speedup.